Serrv is a nonprofit, fair trade organization dedicated to lifting disadvantaged artisans, farmers, and their families out of poverty.

-This is what we believe here at Serrv.
-We believe disadvantaged artisans and farmers around the world should have the opportunity to break the cycle of poverty and support their families through fair payments and respectful relationships.
-Every basket, every tablecloth, every necklace we offer has a story behind it–of an empowered artisan or farmer who works in a safe environment, can send his or her children to school, and can save for the future with the reliable income he or she earns through fair trade.
+Behind every basket, tunic, and necklace that we offer, you'll find a story of positive change.
+A story of an empowered artisan or farmer who works in a safe environment, can send his or her children to school, and can save for the future with the reliable income he or she earns through fair trade.

-We create direct, long-term relationships with small organizations and cooperatives in Asia, Africa, Latin America, the Middle East, and here in the United States, connecting you to the handmade products and foods their members make.
-We emphasize the word "partnership" in our work because that's really what these relationships are–we've created a system of creative collaboration based on mutual respect and trust, creating high-quality and well-designed items using sustainable materials and production techniques.
+We partner with 55 small-scale artisan/farmer organizations and cooperatives to bring you unique, handcrafted product collections.
+We emphasize the word "partnership" in our work because that's really what these relationships are–we've created a system of creative collaboration built on mutual respect and trust, creating high-quality and well-designed items using sustainable materials and production techniques.
 Some of these partnerships have lasted for over 35 years!

 Serrv is recognized as a leader and pioneer in the fair trade movement, with origins in 1949 as one of the first fair trade organizations in the United States.
 As a founding member of both the World Fair Trade Organization and the Fair Trade Federation, Serrv has touched countless lives with opportunity to break the cycle of poverty.

 Serrv began with a small group of Church of the Brethren relief workers helping refugees rebuild after World War II.
 The first product sold was a cuckoo clock from Germany!
 SERRV originally stood for "Sales Exchange for Refugee Rehabilitation and Vocation", but since our mission and work has expanded greatly since then, we now use Serrv as a word on its own.
 In 1999, Serrv incorporated as an independent nonprofit organization.